How to Fix Netflix Not Working on Samsung TV: (Easy!)[Updated 2023]

 2. Update your TV’s firmware.
 You can do this by going to the Support section of your TV’s menu and selecting Firmware Update.

-3. Contact Netflix support.
+3. Contact support.
 They will be able to help you troubleshoot the problem and get Netflix working again.

 netflix won't load on tv